 The Culinary Cottage, Abergavenny, Monmouthshire

-The Culinary Cottage is located near the market town of Abergavenny, overlooking the Black Mountains in The Brecon Beacons National Park.
+The Culinary Cottage is located near the market town of Abergavenny, overlooking the Black Mountains in the Brecon Beacons National Park.
 Penny Lewis offers a range of cookery courses including 1-5 days residential courses, one day courses and speciality courses.
-The 150 year old country cottage offers 4-star accommodation with 3 rooms.
+The 150 year old country cottage offers 4-star accommodation with three rooms.
 Courses are restricted to small numbers to ensure that everyone gets involved.

 The Drovers Rest, Hay on Wye, Powys